spark-94/BBS/README.md

 Contents in directories
 ----------------------
-    bilayers     : PSF,CRD, and PDB of inidividual bilayers B1 and B2
-    toppar       : CHARMM force field files
+    bilayers     : PSF,CRD, and PDB of inidividual bilayers B1 and B2 with system info.
+(STR) toppar       : CHARMM force field files
     openmm_script: OpenMM simulations (based on CHARMM-GUI Membrane-Builder) and SLURM job scripts